bictorv/tops20-chaos/README.md

 ### DNS resolver

-To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address and use it).
+To make parsing of Chaosnet host names work, you need to edit `DOMAIN:RESOLV.CONFIG` to use a DNS server which has CHaosnet class data, such as the `DNS.Chaosnet.NET` host (look up its IPv4 address and use it, but note that it does not handle the INternet class - see [below](#resolv)).
 Use the `DSERVE` directive in the config.

 You may also want to include the domain `Chaosnet.NET.` in your `RSEARCH` directives, to get shorthand addresses to all ITS hosts on Chaosnet.